wmay/euc-safety/_guides/traffic.md

 you.

 *Escape route.* Position yourself so that you have an easy escape route if a vehicle moves dangerously toward you.
+For example, instead of stopping directly behind a car at a stoplight, you could stop behind the left or right side of the car, so that it's easier to dart out of the way.

 # Should you...